 We refer to guidance on Reducing the need for Restraint and restrictive intervention in regards to supporting students with learning disabilities, autistic spectrum conditions and mental health difficulties who are at risk of restrictive intervention.
-We also signpost families to Bolton's SEND local Offer
+We also signpost families to Bolton's SEND local Offer and refer to SEND Code of Practice 0-25yrs, and Supporting Pupils with Medical Conditions.

-See our SEND policy on the school website.
+See our SEND policy.